If you’re looking for a simple side dish that is great for fall and winter, try this air fryer butternut squash recipe.

 We’re starting with already cut-up butternut squash.
 If you have to peel and cut your butternut squash first, you can use the steps in the recipe tips section above as guidance.

+The pieces should settle in one even layer with little overlap so they cook evenly.
 If you can’t fit that much squash into your air fryer, you can make less or cook it in two batches.

 Storage Tips